evanmcneely/gpt-pp/README.md

 ## To Do

-- [ ] (in progress) initialization and validation of the project and file paths
+- [ ] initialization and validation of the project and file paths
 - [ ] Retrieve relevant files from the file system
 - [ ] Clarification step
 - [ ] Coding step